From collectables to cars, buy and sell all kinds of items on eBay

 • Obscene or profane words that violate eBay's guidelines (see eBay’s rules on profanity)

-• The same User ID as another seller or similar to an eBay Store name
+• The same username as another seller or similar to an eBay Store name

 • A term that is similar to, or might be confused with, a third-party's trademark or brand (for example, CocaColaSeller)

-You can only change your User ID once in a 30-day period.
+You can only change your username once in a 30-day period.
 This is to prevent confusion for other eBay members.
-Keep in mind that your User ID is a valuable asset on eBay, like your Feedback Score.
-Buyers and sellers will recognise you by your User ID, so it's a good idea to choose one that you'll want to use for the long term.
+Keep in mind that your username is a valuable asset on eBay, like your Feedback Score.
+Buyers and sellers will recognise you by your username, so it's a good idea to choose one that you'll want to use for the long term.

-eBay Store names follow the same guidelines and restrictions as eBay User IDs with two exceptions:
+eBay Store names follow the same guidelines and restrictions as eBay usernames with two exceptions:

 • Spaces (example: Georgia Peachman)